Rebuilding a paramotor

 Removing the flywheel nut on a Minari

 An ordinary wheel puller may be used to remove the Minari flywheel.
 The Minari special tool kit, however, also contains a puller to do this and is easier to use.
 You must have some means to hold the flywheel as you operate the puller.
-A chain wrench is the best tool but nylon webbing may be used.
+A chain wrench is the best tool but nylon webbing may be used if you do not have an impact wrench.

 removing a Minari flywheel